 What Happens If We Don't Settle?

 Occasionally, an agreement cannot be reached.
-When this happens, the parents/spouses continue with litigation towards a possible trial.
+When this happens, the parties continue with litigation towards a possible trial.
 It does not penalize the parties, other than the continuation of litigation, costs and stress.

 What is Discussed at Mediation?

 Everything.
 Every family has unique issues and concerns.
 The issues covered include, but are in no ways limited, to the following:

 As each family is unique, so are the time requirements.
 Some mediations can be settled in a few hours; some take a full day, even a second occasionally.

 Everything that happens at mediation stays at mediation.

 The only exception to this is when a settlement agreement is reached and signed.
 This agreement will be filed with the Court.
 Nothing else, including offers and communications made at mediation, can be used in litigation.
 This frees the parties to be as creative and flexible as possible without fear that it will be used against them in trial.